-You can also chat to the dealer or to other players using the chat box.
+You can also chat to the online casino dealer or to other players using the chat box.
 Since game shows are naturally sociable and upbeat – with everyone rooting for each other to hit the big jackpot – the chat is often a big part of the game.

 The host has visibility of how many people are playing, who is betting what, and who is winning, so they can still interact directly with individual people.

-Which Are The Best Live Game Shows?
+Which Are The Best Online Game Shows?

-The range of game shows available at live online casinos is growing every day.
+The range of online game shows available at live online casinos is growing every day.
 There are loads of ways to stand under the spotlight and do your best to take home that big jackpot.